open-edge-insights/eii-configmgr/README.md

 sudo ./grpc_zip.sh
 ```

-By executing the above script, grpc zip package will be created in
+By executing the above script, grpc zip package will be created in `[WORKDIR]/IEdgeInsights/common/libs/ConfigMgr/grpc-package`.
-`[WORKDIR]/IEdgeInsights/common/libs/ConfigMgr/grpc-package`.

 ## Generation of python .whl file (Optional)

-**Note**: This is an optional as we have already hosted .whl file.
-If user wants to create .whl file freshly, then one has to follow below steps.
+**Note:** This is an optional as we have already hosted .whl file.
+If user wants to create .whl file freshly, then complete the following steps.

 1. Installation of `wheel`